QuestioWo/l4_amos_project/timelog.md

 ### 28th March 2023

 * *5 hours* running more evaluations. finsihed evaluation section except amos results submission. wrote conclusion. reworked future work chapter into a conclusion section instead. generated some images of segmentations for ghost classifications and examples. only got abstract, redraft, and presentation to do tomorrow and the day after then done a day early hopefully

+### 29th March 2023

+* *7 hours* trying to upload amos results, lots of errors. redrafted and looked over dissertation, added appendix with user manual, and written abstract